About the artist

 Exhibition and Public Presentation History

-2023, Kooshkopayiw, Westin Hotel Ballroom, Ottawa, On., group exhibition
+2023, Kooshkopayiw, Westin Hotel, Ottawa, Ontario, group exhibition

 2022, NOW, NOW, Thunder Bay Art Gallery, Thunder Bay, On., group exhibition